cksittech/terraform-templates/README.md

 </details>
 <details><summary>What is included</summary>

-- A dedicated VPC with public/private subnets, routing, an Internet Gateway, and a NAT Gateway
+- A VPC with public/private subnets, routing, an Internet Gateway, and a NAT Gateway
 - Security groups for both the load balancer and ECS tasks
 - An Application Load Balancer with a listener and a target group for port 8080
 - An ECS cluster and Fargate service running the official Keycloak image (`quay.io/keycloak/keycloak:26.0.2`)